 Breakdown: Not gonna lie here, guys.
 I wasn’t feeling this volume very much.

-Amon telepathically frees Silene before the angels can purify them, at least I think that’s what’s going on, and while Silene stays behind, Demiko runs off to a different dimension thing where she meets Amon.
+Amon telepathically frees Silene before the angels can purify them, at least I think that’s what’s going on.
+While Silene stays behind, Demiko runs off to a different dimension thing where she meets Amon.

 Silene, caught again, is about to be purified when the angels merge into one to reveal Satan.
 With Silene’s call, Amon arrives on site.
 “Satan” is actually an amalgamation of the demons, taking that form to trick Silene into accepting the merging and purification, but Amon saves her.
 She states that she called out for Satan, but Amon reveals that he was the only one who received her signal.

 Amon starts breaking down the world around them, claiming that he wants to take back the world and make it free again.
 As he proclaims his goal, he transforms into the full Amon devil form.

 Silene has an identity crisis, and is set straight by Amon, but she falters yet again when Satan returns with his army of demons to be with her and save the demon race.
 But just as she’s about to reunite with Satan, Amon rips one of her wings off.

 Silene, distraught, starts to battle Amon, only to have him stop her in mid-battle to show her that all of the demons and Satan were illusions created by her heart…because she can do that I guess.
 Silene’s injury was a fake as well.
 Silene asks Amon why he forsakes Satan so harshly and he says ‘I don’t know, I just don’t like the guy.’….Welp.
 That was some kind of motivational reveal.